alextegelid/qmk-keymap-svg/README.md

 - Layer toggles only work for one definition per layer.
 Any repeated layer toggle definitions will overwrite the previous.
 - Thumb clusters can only have one row

+## Customizing labels and settings
+Duplicate the `labels_default.py` and `settings_default.py` files and rename them ro `labels_user.py` and `settings_user.py` respectively.
+Those files will then be used instead of the default ones.
+Make changes to the user files and run the script again.

 ## Todo
 - [X] Parse and show layer toggles
 - [X] Show held layer toggles on the correct layer.